rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Monitoring agent accessing management REST api

-We may have a monitoring agent such as Prometheus accessing RabbitMQ management REST api; or other type of agent checking the health of RabbitMQ.
-Because it is not an end user, or human, we refer to it as a *service account*.
-This *service account* could be our `mgt_api_client` client we created in UAA with the `monitoring` *user tag*.
+You may have a monitoring agent such as Prometheus accessing RabbitMQ management REST api; or other type of agent checking the health of RabbitMQ.
+Because it is not an end user, or human, you refer to it as a *service account*.
+This *service account* could be our `mgt_api_client` client you created in UAA with the `monitoring` *user tag*.

 This *monitoring agent* would use the *client credentials* or *password* grant flow to authenticate (`1`) with UAA and get back a JWT token (`2.`).
 Once it gets the token, it sends (`3.`) a HTTP request to the RabbitMQ management endpoint passing the JWT token.